OpenAT/online/addons-own/fso_rest_api/sphinx_doc/models/products.rst

 ``name``
 """""""""""""""""""""
-The name of the donation or product.
+The name of the donation product or physical product.

 ``description_sale``
 """""""""""""""""""""
-A short description of the donation or product.
+A short description of the donation product or physical product.

 ``fs_product_type``
 """""""""""""""""""""
-The FundraisingStudio type of the donation or product, can be either:
+The FundraisingStudio type of the donation product or physical product, can be either:

-- ``donation`` Donations, Sponsorships. **Use this for donations.**
+- ``donation`` Donations, Sponsorships. **Use this for donation products.**
 - ``product`` Physical products, e.g. event tickets
 - ``mediation`` E.g. pet adoptions

 ``type``
 """""""""""""""""""""
-The type of the donation or product, can be either:
+The type of the donation product or physical product, can be either:

-- ``service`` Services. **Use this for donations!**
+- ``service`` Services. **Use this for donation products.**
-- ``product`` A stockable physical product
+- ``product`` A stockable, physical product
 - ``consu`` A consumable good that is not exactly measured, like paper

 ``product_variant_ids``
 """""""""""""""""""""""
 An ``id`` list of all the associated :ref:`product_product` entries.

 ..
-HINT:: Donations should have exactly one variant (one :ref:`product_product`)
+HINT:: Currently all products should have only their default variant.

 ``payment_interval_lines_ids``
 """"""""""""""""""""""""""""""
-The possible payment intervals associated with this product template.
+The possible payment intervals associated with this donation product or physical product.

 When placing a :ref:`sale_order_line`, only intervals that are linked via interval lines can be used for the ``payment_interval_id``.

-..
-    Commented for future use:

-    product_page_template
-    active
-    website_url
-    list_price
-    price_donate
-    price_donate_min
-    website_published
-    website_published_start
-    website_published_end
-    website_visible
-    default_code

 Methods
 -------